itmeson/genphys/src/overview/standards.rst

      13. I can explain the distinction between fundamental and derived units
      14. I can use measurements and conversion factors appropriately
      15. I can convert from one system of units to another
-     16. I can explain the merits of one system of units over another
-     17. I can use appropriate significant figures in reporting the values of measurements and calculations